GFDRR/rdl-website/index.md

     retrieved by a single search function.
 This reduces the number of separate resources needed to store risk data, reducing costs and search times.</p><p><a href="http://riskdatalibrary.org/database" target="_blank">Learn more</a></p>
+- template: title
+  block: title
+  main-headline: " Developed by risk data experts "
+  main-headline-description: <p>The RDL project is the result of the collective effort
+    and ongoing support of internationally-recognised research insitutions and established global partnerships with combined expertise across multiple hazards and all aspects of risk assessment.
+The partners have a complete understanding of the challenges risk analysts face in finding, editing and exchanging data for disaster risk assessments, for various scales and contexts.</p><p><a href="http://riskdatalibrary.org/project"
+    target="_blank">Learn more about the partners</a></p>
 - template: simple-footer
   block: footer-1
   content: '<strong>Project contact and license<br></strong><br>To learn more or contribute